unic8s/hd2_macropad/README.md

 Get the game on [PS5](https://www.playstation.com/games/helldivers-2/) or [PC](https://store.steampowered.com/app/553850/HELLDIVERS_2/)

-Based on a affordable IoT platform device with a capacitive touchscreen it's very handy for either PC or PS5 since it's connected via Bluetooth.
+Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for either PC or PS5 since it's connected via Bluetooth.

 ## Hardware